 Tip 2: Add an SSD

-You can increase your laptop's performance by replacing its mechanical drive with a solid-state drive (SSD).
+You can increase your laptop’s performance and speed up Windows by replacing its mechanical drive with a solid-state drive (SSD).
 All you need are a screwdriver, your old laptop, and an SSD.
 Some laptop models are built in with SSDs, but some might not be, and both are totally fine.
 If you want to know how to speed up an old computer, add an SSD.

 Before you add an SSD, make sure you know everything you have to do and have all the needed materials on hand.
 First, check if your laptop can be upgraded to an SSD.
 Look under your laptop and see if there’s a removable panel, which is where your hard drive is located.
 If you do, that’s a good sign.
 Another thing is to get an SSD that is compatible with your laptop.
 There are 250 GB SSDs in Amazon that cost as low as £45.